crazyjackel/SilksongClan/README.md

 - **Base Capacity**: Start with 12 maximum silk

 **How to Spend Silk:**
-- **Card Costs**: Many powerful cards require silk in addition to energy
+- **Card Costs**: Many powerful cards channel silk in addition to energy
-- **Automatic Deduction**: Silk is automatically spent when playing cards with silk costs
-- **Affordability**: Cards are only playable if you have enough silk

 ### Silksong Trigger
 **Silksong** is a special trigger that activates whenever you play a card that costs silk.
 This creates powerful synergies between silk-spending cards and units with Silksong abilities.